Ember Learning Trust

 3. We believe that to meet the needs of our community, we can achieve more through formal education partnerships, than we will be able to by working alone.

 4. Joining the Ember Learning Trust has enabled us to

 - establish a formal partnership and allow us to work with other co-operative schools;

 - underpin the values of the school, which are in line with universal co-operative values;

 - help us to deliver our school’s vision and aims.

-5. We believe that by joining Ember Learning Trust we will benefit from the Vision and Values of the Trust as set out below:
+5. Having joined Ember Learning Trust we benefit from the Vision and Values of the Trust as set out below:

 - Develop outstanding teaching for all our learners.